williamwutq/game_HappyHex/README.md

 This will direct the page out of the launcher and initialize the game components in a new game page.

 Usually, the game page have separate colors and fonts as the launcher, and is made up from two panels instead of a single panel.
-This provide significant efficiency to the game execution and make the game play process much smoother.
+This provides significant efficiency to the game execution and make the game play process much smoother.

 The game page includes components such as: